Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Proposed mobility hub platform design methodology

-Aside from the PURC modifications, the bilevel problem presented in these two subsections feature several nontrivial differences from the generic MaaS assignment game model from \citep{liu2024demand} and \citep{liu2024stackelberg}.
-These include: \begin{itemize} \item In-platform links only include the ones inbound and outbound from MHs; the consequence is the capacity designs focus only on which last-mile service regions the MOD operators would serve (capacities approaching zero suggests not serving those regions) and the capacities for the MHs (capacities approaching zero here suggests closing the MH). \item There are out-of-platform links not just connecting centroid OD pairs, but also connecting centroids to the FT operators' stations as out-of-platform access links for travelers choosing to use the FT service without engaging with the platform. \item Whereas the stochastic assignment game in \citep{liu2024stackelberg} lacks a subsidy and the deterministic one in \citep{liu2024demand} only subsidizes a system that has no stable outcome otherwise, the proposed model uses subsidy as the primary upper level pricing decisions, assuming that the FT operator and MOD operators already have set pricing.
-As shown in \citep{liu2024stackelberg}, the stochastic assignment game is guaranteed to have a stable outcome with a single cost allocation corresponding to the optimal flow because of the endogeneity in the coalition choices.
-A solution in which optimal subsidies are zero suggests there is no need to setup a MaaS platform with fare bundling as there should be sufficient incentive for travelers and operators to interact for last mile access out-of-platform. \item The FT operator serves the dual role of being an operator (with lower level MH capacity decisions) and also a platform (with control of the upper level subsidy decisions). \item The general MaaS platform assignment game assumes there is no preexisting network, so as costs for operators go up, the optimal solution will have everybody move to out-of-platform alternatives.
-In the proposed model, there is a preexisting FT service, so if costs of operating MHs are too high, out-of-platform flows imply travelers either going to their destinations on their own, or going to the transit stations on their own or via an unsubsidized access mode. \end{itemize}
+Aside from the PURC modifications, the bilevel problem presented in these two subsections feature several nontrivial differences from the generic MaaS assignment game model from \citep{liu2024demand} and \citep{liu2024modeling}.
+These include: \begin{itemize} \item In-platform links only include the ones inbound and outbound from MHs; the consequence is the capacity designs focus only on which last-mile service regions the MOD operators would serve (capacities approaching zero suggests not serving those regions) and the capacities for the MHs (capacities approaching zero here suggests closing the MH). \item There are out-of-platform links not just connecting centroid OD pairs, but also connecting centroids to the FT operators' stations as out-of-platform access links for travelers choosing to use the FT service without engaging with the platform. \item Whereas the stochastic assignment game in \citep{liu2024modeling} lacks a subsidy and the deterministic one in \citep{liu2024demand} only subsidizes a system that has no stable outcome otherwise, the proposed model determines both price and subsidy as upper-level decisions with a guaranteed stable outcome.
+As shown in \citet{liu2024modeling}, the stochastic assignment game is guaranteed to have a stable outcome with a single cost allocation corresponding to the optimal flow because of the endogeneity in the coalition choices.
+The added subsidy further assures the participating operator's profitability while strictly following the coalition structure, making the model more applicable in real-world adaptation. \item The general MaaS platform assignment game assumes there is no preexisting network, so as costs for operators go up, the optimal solution will have everybody move to out-of-platform alternatives.
+In the proposed model, there is a preexisting FT service, so if costs of operating MHs are too high, out-of-platform flows imply travelers either going to their destinations or to the transit stations on their own modes via driving, walking, or pay-as-you-go options. \end{itemize}